mormor-karl/mormor-karl.github.io/_pages/about.md

 ## Overview per year (de facto)

 ### 2024
-* Ongoing: planning a CEFR-reassessment of SweLL-gold essays (Therese and Elena; potentially Ricardo for automatic essay assessment; if portal: Maria)
+* Ongoing: a CEFR-reassessment of SweLL-gold essays (Therese and Elena; potentially Ricardo for automatic essay assessment; if portal: Maria)
 * One accepted poster at an onomastics workshop ICOS (Finland)
 * One accepted and presented article at LREC-Coling (Italy, May)
 * Two accepted and presented articles at CALD-pseudo workshop (Malta, March)